Graham Potter: Chelsea

 On 8 September 2022, Potter was appointed the new head coach of Premier League club Chelsea on a five-year deal, replacing Thomas Tuchel.
 On his debut six days later, the team drew 1–1 at home to Red Bull Salzburg in the Champions League group stage.
 On 1 October, Potter won his first Chelsea match in his second game in charge, coming from behind to beat Crystal Palace 2–1 away from home.
 Pierre-Emerick Aubameyang and Chelsea graduate Conor Gallagher – who scored the 90th minute winner – scored their first goals for the club.
-His first loss came on 29 October in his tenth game, a heavy 4–1 away defeat on his first return to his previous club Brighton.
+His first loss came on 29 October in his 10th game, a heavy 4–1 away defeat on his first return to his previous club Brighton.

-After Chelsea's exit in the third round of the FA Cup for the first time since 1999 following a 4–0 defeat to Manchester City, Potter came under intense scrutiny from the fans and media due to the side's poor results and performances.
-On 18 February, after a home defeat to bottom of the table Southampton, a section of Chelsea fans called for Potter's resignation.
+After Chelsea's exit in the third round of the FA Cup for the first time since 1998 following a 4–0 defeat to Manchester City, Potter came under intense scrutiny from the fans and media due to the side's poor results and performances.
+On 18 February 2023, after a home defeat to bottom of the table Southampton, a section of Chelsea fans called for Potter's resignation.
+According to Sky Sports, Chelsea co-owner Todd Boehly, who hired Potter, was among the few board members backing him.
+On 7 March, Chelsea reached the quarter-finals of the Champions League, overturning a first-leg round of 16 defeat at Borussia Dortmund by beating them 2–0 at home.

+On 2 April, following a 2–0 loss to Aston Villa at Stamford Bridge, Potter was dismissed from his post, with Bruno Saltor taking over as interim.
+During the January 2023 transfer window, Potter oversaw a £323 million outlay on new players.
+He managed 31 games, losing 11, and left Chelsea in 11th place in the Premier League at the time of his dismissal.

+West Ham United

+Potter was appointed head coach of Premier League club West Ham United on 9 January 2025, signing a two–and–a–half year contract.
+He replaced Julen Lopetegui who had been sacked the previous day.
+The following day, in his first game in charge, West Ham were defeated 2–1 by Aston Villa in the 3rd round of the FA Cup.
+On 14 January, Potter won his first West Ham match in his second game in charge, beating Fulham 3–2 at home.
+West Ham managed one win in Potter's first six games in charge and went eight games without a win before rallying towards the end of the 2024–25 season to finish 14th in the 2024–25 Premier League table.

+On 27 September 2025, Potter was dismissed by West Ham United following poor results and performances over the course of the second half of the 2024–25 season and the start of the 2025–26 season.
+At the time, West Ham were 19th in the league having won one of their opening five league games.